-Correct spelling, explanation: this form, stopping, with consonant p doubled, is the correct one, because the word stop ends with a combination of letters: consonant-vowel-consonant.
-According to the rule, such combination means that the last consonant is doubled when we add any suffix to a word.
+Correct spelling, explanation: this form, stopping, with consonant p doubled, is the correct one because the word stop ends with a combination of letters: consonant-vowel-consonant.
+According to the rule, such a combination means that the last consonant is doubled when we add any suffix to a word.
 Therefore stopping is created as a correct form, and

 stoping is a mistake*.